 Statutory Duties and Regulatory Principles

 Ofcom was established as a body corporate by the Office of Communications Act 2002.
 Ofcom operates under a number of Acts of Parliament and other legislation.
 These include the Communications Act 2003, the Wireless Telegraphy Act 2006, the Broadcasting Acts 1990 and 1996, the Digital Economy Act 2010 and the Postal Services Act 2011.
-Ofcom is the regulator for the UK communications industries, with responsibilities across television, radio, postal, telecommunications and wireless communications services.
+Ofcom is the regulator for the UK communications industries, with responsibilities across television, radio, on demand, postal, telecommunications and wireless communications services.

 Ofcom’s Main Statutory Duties